-The Ultimate Guide to Office Fit Out – Step 4 Establishing how much space you need for your office fit out
+The Ultimate Guide to Office Fit Out – Step 4 How much office space do you need for your office fit out

-After choosing the ideal location for your office, the next logical step is to establish how much space you need.
-But basing it on your current situation could be a costly mistake!
+After choosing the ideal location for your office, the next step is to establish how much office space you need.
+Basing it on your current situation could be a costly mistake!
 Here are three tips to help you.

-Staff numbers and workstation requirements are only one consideration.
-It’s essential to evaluate your business plans for the duration of your lease.
+Staff numbers and workstation requirements are only one consideration for how much office space you need.
+It’s essential to evaluate your companies business plans for the duration of your lease.

 For other businesses, there may be plans to decrease staff numbers through outsourcing, downsizing or off-shore processing.

-By matching your office space with your long-term business plans, you’ll avoid the extra cost and workplace disruption of making changes later.
+By matching how much office space you need with your long-term business plans, you’ll avoid the extra cost and workplace disruption of making changes later.

 Using a generic online tool for space calculations can produce results that vary from 6.5m2 to 18m2 per person.

-Avoid one-size-fits-all solutions – assess your individual needs
+Avoid one-size-fits-all solutions – assess your companies individual needs

 Modern building design allows one person to every 10m2 for services and facilities such as air conditioning and toilets.
-But fitouts should be customised to suit each business’s requirements.
+Office fit outs should be customised to suit each business’s requirements.

-For example, instead of workstations, a creative agency might want an open-plan, collaborative office featuring the latest technology and design trends.
+For example, instead of workstations, a creative agency might want a collaborative office featuring the latest design trends.
 A training organisation may have very few staff but need lots of space to accommodate training rooms.
 While some organisations prefer the flexibility of offering hot desks, relaxation rooms, collaborative work points and teleconferencing areas.

 Consequently, you need to decide what spaces your business needs.
 Do you want a kitchen, a boardroom, large storage space, breakout and meeting rooms?
 If so, how many and what size is best for you?